 Prepares teacher candidates to assess the academic and social/behavioral strengths and needs of students with mild disabilities in the elementary grades and to develop appropriate instructional interventions that promote positive learning outcomes.
 Fall, every other year.
-Requires admission to the Teacher Education Program.
+Requires enrollment in the Educator Preparation Program.
 Prerequisite: ED 273.